lifewatch/etn-otn-exchange/OTN_geoserver_layers_and_columns.md

     - activation_date: activation date
     - est_tag_life: estimated tag life
     - tagger: tagger
-    - owner_pi: principal investigator of the owner of tag
+    - tag_owner_pi: principal investigator of the owner of tag
-    - owner_organization: organization of the owner of tag
+    - tag_owner_organization: organization of the owner of tag
+    - tag_manufacturer: manufacturer of tag
     - common_name: common name of animal
     - scientificname: scientific name of animal
     - capture_location: location where animal was captured